loumadev/VUT-kolej-finder/README.md

     node index.js -i database.json -f "name" -o output.csv    Find a person named "name" in database.json and output to output.csv
 ```

-Warning: This tool is not affiliated with VUT Brno in any way.
+Disclaimer: This tool is not affiliated with VUT Brno in any way.
 Use at your own risk.

 (The code needs some heavy refactoring, but it's enough to do the work.)